avishka4444/avishka4444/README.md

 - 👋 Hi, I’m Avishka Abeywickrama.
-- 🌱 I'm a undergraduate at University of Peradeniya Department of Computer Engineering.
+- 🌱 I'm an undergraduate at University of Peradeniya Department of Computer Engineering.
 - 💞️ I’m looking to collaborate on various projects which can enrich my knowlege and experiences.
 - 📫 How to reach me avishkaabeywickrama99@gmail.com.